bncszb/snomed-neo4j/README.md

 # SNOMED CT Neo4j Docker Image

+> **DISCLAIMER**: This project is currently under active development and is not a finished product.
+Features are being added as needed for other projects.
+Use at your own risk and expect changes to the API and functionality.

 A Docker image that provides a Neo4j database pre-configured for SNOMED CT terminology.
 This project allows users to easily deploy a graph database containing SNOMED CT data for healthcare applications, research, and development.

 ## Overview